Close

 [email protected]

-Chelsea Lombrozo is the Assistant Director for the Glazer Center for Leadership & Service at San Diego State University.
+Chelsea is the Assistant Director for the Glazer Center for Leadership & Service at San Diego State University.
 She is originally from Los Angeles, California and attended Sonoma State University for her undergraduate career where she received degrees in Psychology and Business.
 She is also a proud Alumna of San Diego State University where she earned her master’s degree in Educational Leadership.

-Melissa Ferro | she, her, hers
+Brookland Gordon | she, her, hers

 Student Life Advisor, Community Service